Software development fundamentals

 Unauthorised modification of the authoritative source for software is prevented.

-The use of secure-by-design and secure-by-default principles, memory-safe programming languages (such as C#, Go, Java, Ruby, Rust and Swift), and secure programming practices (supported by agile software development practices, threat modelling and mitigation of common security risks) is an important part of secure software design and development.
-In addition, providing mechanisms to assist in determining the authenticity and integrity of applications, while configuring them in a secure manner, can assist with software supply chain security activities.
+The use of Secure by Design and Secure by Default principles and practices, including secure programming practices and either memory-safe programming languages (such as C#, Go, Java, Ruby, Rust and Swift) or less preferably memory-safe programming practices, along with threat modelling and mitigation of common security risks, is an important part of secure software development.
+In addition, providing mechanisms to assist in determining the authenticity and integrity of software, while configuring it in a secure manner, can assist with cyber supply chain security activities.

-Threat modelling is used in support of application development.
+Threat modelling is used in support of software development.

 Control: ISM-1922; Revision: 0; Updated: Jun-24; Applicability: NC, OS, P, S, TS; Essential Eight: N/A